 Veterans can sometimes run into issues with law enforcement and the criminal justice system resulting in incarceration.
 It is important justice-involved Veterans are familiar with VA benefits including what VA benefits they may still eligible to receive, what happens to the VA benefits they are already receiving if they become incarcerated, and what programs are available to assist them with reintegrating back into the community once released from incarceration.

 Despite the circumstances, some justice-involved Veterans may be eligible for VA benefits.
-Disability compensation, pension, education and training, health care, home loans, insurance, vocational rehabilitation and employment, and burial.
+Disability compensation, pension, education and training, health care, home loans, insurance, Veteran readiness and employment, and burial.
 See our Veterans page for an overview of the benefits available to all Veterans.
 Please be aware many VA benefits can be affected by incarceration.
 The following sections provide information for justice-involved Veterans.

 The HCRV Program is designed to help incarcerated Veterans successfully reintegrate back into the community after their release.
 A critical part of HCRV is providing information to Veterans while they are incarcerated, so they can plan for re-entry themselves.
 A primary goal of the HCRV program is to prevent Veterans from becoming homeless once they are reintegrated back into the community.